 You don’t need fancy mics or software, just have a good old singsong at home!
 There are loads of karaoke videos on YouTube.
 (I know, I’m sounding obsessed with YouTube now… but there’s SO MUCH quality stuff for free!)

 33. Make some artwork

 This could be a good group activity with your family or friends.

 I’ve only started getting into podcasts recently but they are great for staying entertained while doing less fun things (housework!).
 Any recommendations?

 35. Learn some constellations, then go out and stargaze

 Go out at night and see what you can spot.
 There are also some good apps that show you what to look for.

 How about you?
 Do you have any favourite free things to do?
+Can you recommend any activities to do with no money?
 Let me know in the comments!